zchen11611/EE629/source/_posts/Project.md

 ### 1.Introduction

 The well-known Alipay (Chinese payment platform) uses face++ services to realize face recognition.
 In actual projects, iFLYTEK’s face recognition SDK is used for secondary packaging to achieve live recognition.
 In actual use, many apps have implemented fingerprint login, gesture login, third-party login, and face-swiping login in order to ensure the safety of users.
-In addition to the regular account and password login, I will follow up with you.
-Share how to realize the live detection of face recognition, which is the most basic implementation for realizing face recognition login.
+In addition to the regular account and password login, I will Share how the project realizes the live detection of face recognition, which is the most basic implementation for realizing face recognition login.

 ### 2.Project realization ideas